jyoungblood/0x00-laravel-deploy/readme.md

-# Installation
+# B - Installation - Local machine

-### Local machine:

-In the root of your Laravel application, add the local deploy script (and add to .gitignore):
+1 - In the root of your Laravel application, add the local deploy script (and add to .gitignore):
 ```
 curl https://raw.githubusercontent.com/hxgf/0x00-laravel-deploy/master/deploy.sh -o deploy.sh && echo "/deploy.sh" >> .gitignore
 ```

-Edit `deploy.sh` to add your SSH login info, deployment targets, and working Git branch.
+2 - Edit `deploy.sh` to add your SSH login info, deployment targets, and working Git branch.
 After editing, make sure the script is executable:
 ```
 chmod +x deploy.sh
 ```

-Add a rule to your .htaccess file to follow symlinks:
+3 - Add a rule to your .htaccess file to follow symlinks:
 ```
 printf "Options +FollowSymLinks\n\n" >> public/.htaccess
 ```

-Optionally, you can add a rule to force HTTPS (which I usually do).
+4 - Optionally, you can add a rule to force HTTPS (which I usually do).
 In the same `public/.htaccess` file, after "RewriteEngine On" add:

 ```
 RewriteCond %{HTTPS} off